-CU-Boulder offers a growing number of energy education programs and options for CU students and the larger community.
-RASEI and the Environmental Studies Program (ENVS) have partnered to provide a variety of transdisciplinary educational offerings that focus on integrated problem-solving specific to the challenges of global energy system transformation.
+CU Boulder offers a growing number of energy education programs for both CU students and the larger community.
+The Renewable and Sustainable Energy Institute (RASEI) and the Environmental Studies Program (ENVS) have partnered to provide a variety of transdisciplinary educational offerings that focus on integrated problem-solving specific to the challenges of global energy system transformation.

 Ranging from flexible distance-learning courses for working professionals, to interdisciplinary certificate programs for current undergraduate and graduate students, to immersive professional masters degree programs, RASEI education programs emphasize a comprehensive, practice-oriented understanding of

-RASEI and ENVS offer four mutually-exclusive energy program offerings, each designed for different student cohorts.
+RASEI Education offers four mutually-exclusive energy programs, each designed for different student cohorts.
 Please review the descriptions carefully in order to determine which program is appropriate for you.
-Each program involves an application process, and admission to programs are dependent upon prior academic performance and a demonstrated interest in renewable and sustainable energy.
+Each program involves an application process.
+Admission to programs is dependent upon prior academic performance and a demonstrated interest in renewable and sustainable energy.
 Please read the program page thoroughly before contacting us with questions.